Chris-Dobbins/listdupes/README.md

 Search an external drive and show a progress counter:
 `/path/to/listdupes.py --progress /Volumes/FlashDrive`

+Make an archive file listing a folder's current contents:
+`/path/to/listdupes.py --archive_folder /Users/adira/Photos`

+Read from that archive and listdupes will automatically save its progress as it checks those files:
+`/path/to/listdupes.py --read_archive /Users/adira/listdupes_folder_archive.json`

 Act as a filter (e.g. grep), processing input from stdin and sending it to stdout:
 `/path/to/listdupes.py --filter < ~/list_of_network_drives.txt > ~/Desktop/output_file.csv`